Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 Napoleon, Queen Victoria, Prince William of Orange, Dennis Quaid, Jessica Alba, Gerard James Butler, Hugh Laurie, Andy Warhol, Paul Smith, Norman Mailer,

-A strong dog with power and endurance the Rottweiler is, nevertheless, a calm breed.
+- A strong dog with power and endurance the Rottweiler is, nevertheless, a calm breed.
+It is one of the more popular dog breeds.
 He’s an ideal guard dog and very protective of his family and his territory.
 He doesn’t play well with other dogs and takes time to warm to strangers.

 - Ancient Romans used Rottweilers to drive cattle and pull carts